How To Fill Out Form W-4

 Cross-Check Your Results

-Now you have a number that represents your withholding allowances.
+Now you should have a number that represents your withholding allowances.
 You can cross-check this number if you want to see if it provides for the right amount of withholding for you.

 Start with the exact amount of money that will be withheld every pay period using the withholding allowances you just calculated.
 You might have to use an online payroll calculator and you'll need a current pay stub.